urbanopt/urbanopt.github.io/installation/mac.md

     uo --help
     ```

-1. For detailed instructions, see our [example instructions](../usage/run_project.md)
+1. For detailed instructions, see the [usage examples](../usage/run_project.md) page.

 ## OpenDSS and DiTTo Reader Set-up